 They also impact how you feel and your mood.
 Your dog not only smells the change in scent but also observes a shift in behavior.
-Remember, dogs are quite observant and will tell something is up from the word go.
+Remember, dogs are quite observant and will know something is up from the get go.

 Changes in Emotions and Routines

 When pregnant, your emotions and normal routines take a dramatic change.
 It just happens as your body adjusts to the new way of life for the next nine months.
 Since your best friend is used to a certain routine, they will notice when you change.